-Most often the spores are spread through the air of the growing areas.
-But occasionally they can be spread by humans, tools or animals brushing against the plants.
+Most often, the powdery mildew spores are spread through the air of the growing areas.
+Occasionally, they can be spread by humans, tools or animals brushing against the plants.

 This airborne pathogen does well in areas of high humidity and cool to temperate temperatures.
 It also likes crowded growing conditions.
 Usually, the spores kick off by going after young leaves on mature plants or just younger plants.
 It will very quickly spread to the entire plant.
 Besides attacking the leaves, it will also attack the buds.